John Hammond (Jurassic Park): Reception

 Roger Ebert, reviewing the first film, found Hammond to have limited characterization, writing "there was an opportunity here to make his character grand and original, colorful and oversize, and instead he comes across as unfocused and benign."

 In 2015, Neil Mitchell of the British Film Institute listed Hammond among Attenborough's most essential performances: "Charming, sophisticated and single-minded, Hammond was also deeply flawed, a personality trait Attenborough always excelled at portraying.
 The veteran actor brought a lifetime's experience to a character as myopic as he was visionary."
-In 2017, Tom Chapman from ScreenRant ranked Hammond as the fifth best character in the film series, writing "it is hard to imagine the first film without Attenborough's cane-wielding performance."
+In 2017, Tom Chapman from Screen Rant ranked Hammond as the fifth best character in the film series, writing "it is hard to imagine the first film without Attenborough's cane-wielding performance."
 He added, "As the jolly mad scientist, Jurassic Park literally owes its entire creation to Hammond".

 Around the first film's 30th anniversary, several media outlets examined Hammond's role, generally deeming him a subtle villain.
-Simon Gallagher of ScreenRant argued that Hammond deserved to die for his "insatiable ambition that fundamentally disrespects nature".
+Simon Gallagher of Screen Rant argued that Hammond deserved to die for his "insatiable ambition that fundamentally disrespects nature".
 Sean Pagnotti of Collider called him a "capitalist monster" and a "charming embodiment of toxic positive manifestation", writing that it is "not unusual to feel sorry for the poor, old billionaire" due to his charisma and Attenborough's performance.
 Noting the Lockwood backstory provided in the Jurassic World films, Ray Clough of MovieWeb wrote, "Acting as the ultimate hypocrite, Hammond would state that creating a cloned human was unholy and morally corrupt, despite the fact that he was doing the same thing with a once-extinct species."
-Ben Sherlock, also of ScreenRant, believed that the storyline throughout the films would have turned out differently had Hammond remained a full antagonist in the original film, suggesting for example that he might have encouraged human cloning in the interest of profit.
+Ben Sherlock, also of Screen Rant, believed that the storyline throughout the films would have turned out differently had Hammond remained a full antagonist in the original film, suggesting for example that he might have encouraged human cloning in the interest of profit.

 Tara Bennett of Syfy Wire called Hammond the worst villain in the film series: "We know this ranking will be controversial, but don't let that grandfatherly look fool you."
 Bennett noted that dinosaurs roam the world again in Jurassic World Dominion because Hammond helped resurrect them in the first place.
 Rory Piñata of MovieWeb likewise blamed Hammond for the events of the first film and subsequent events in the later films, and also felt that he deserved to die for his greed.
 Lisa Nordin of Collider called Hammond a complex character, not easily identifiable as either a "hero" or "villain".